 To hear the June 28, 2011, planning committee meeting webcast, click the link here and listen from the 30 minute mark to the 1 hour and 30 minute mark.

 Development refers to change of land use or the construction or addition to a building(s) or the creation of a parcel of land.

 Applications for site plan control approval, minor variance(s)/consent, and zoning by-law amendment are mailed to the OECA and are reviewed by the OECA's planning committee.
 Some applications are also mailed to neighbours within a 60 metre radius of the subject property.
 OECA members are encouraged to participate in the development review process.

 Related City of Ottawa links:

-Archived development applications can be found on the Archive page.
+Archived development applications and committee of adjustment reports can be found on the Archive page.